Policy Number: 185

-Employees who take paid administrative leave must note it as such on their official time record.
+Employees who take paid administrative leave must note it as such on their official time records.

 2. Department Chair or Administrative Equivalent

 When awarding administrative leave for meritorious job performance, the department chair or administrative equivalent must ensure a copy of the employee's relevant performance appraisal form is readily available and easily cross-referenced to time records if the department is audited.

 C. Effect on Pay, Leave Accruals and Holiday Eligibility